Diary, 2026

 ἐπωνυμίην ἀπὸ νύμφης.

-by the name of the fairy!*
+by the name of the maiden!*

 1. you: the hymn is addressed to Artemis.

-3. Gortus: a city in Crete (cf. Odusseia 3.294), apparently from γόρτυξ=ὄρτυξ “quail-town.”
+3. Gortus: a city in Crete (cf. Odusseia III 294), apparently from γόρτυξ=ὄρτυξ “quail-town.”

-4. Minos: son of Zeus and Europe, king of Crete, judge over the dead (cf. Odusseia 11.568).
+4. Minos: son of Zeus and Europe (cf. Ilias XIV 321), king of Crete (cf. Ilias XIII 450), judge over the dead (cf. Odusseia XI 568).

 5. he went in and out of the shaken spots and crevices: this is an attempt to render the suggestiveness of the Greek; ἐννέα μῆνας “nine months” is, of course, the gestational period; φοιτάω “to go back and forth” is a euphemism for intercourse; παίπαλά “shaken spots” (from παιπάλλω, a repetition of πάλλω “to sway” and given by Hesukhios as equivalent to σείω “to shake,” hence suggestive of a place disrupted by vibration) is suggestive of both intercourse and labor, and κρημνός “riverbank” is a euphemism for the vulva.
 This is all, of course, a poetic device to suggest the “act” preceding the “birth” of a new goddess.
 Kallimakhos is obviously very clever!